Guide For Authors

 Article Processing Charges (APCs):

-International Journal of Alternative Fuels and Energy do not require payment from authors or their institution or funding agency as an Article Processing Charge for publication of their work.
+International Journal of Alternative Fuels and Energy does not require payment from authors or their institution or funding agency as an Article Processing Charge for publication of their work.
 All articles become available right after publication to everyone from everywhere without any cost or subscription.
-We cover our expenses for maintaining peer-review process and web facility through advertisements. .
+We cover our expenses for maintaining the peer-review process and web facility through advertisements.

-The journal welcomes the submission of original manuscripts (Please see Plagiarism Policy) that meet the general criteria of significance and scientific excellence.Click Here to submit your article to International Journal of Alternative Fuels and Energy.
+The journal welcomes the submission of original manuscripts (Please see Plagiarism Policy) that meet the general criteria of significance and scientific excellence.Submission should be made through “IJAFE – Manuscript Submission and Tracking System“.Article manuscripts can be submitted as email attachments in Word format to PSM Editorial Office (email@example.com).General enquiries: firstname.lastname@example.org

 Style of manuscript: